backplane/CodeOfConduct/README.md

 #### Suggested strategies for moderators when dealing with observed violations
 Except in the most egregious cases, moderators will follow these guidelines:
 - First, attempt to privately message the user and point out to them that their behavior violates our CoC.
 Include a link to the CoC in that message.
-- If the user does not respond to a request, escalate to the private #gopher-admins channel on gophers.slack.com to discuss the incident with fellow community moderators.
+- If the user does not respond to a request, escalate to the private #admins channel on backplane.slack.com to discuss the incident with fellow community moderators.
 - Once the issue has been discussed with the fellow community moderators, follow the reporting guidelines below.

 In those cases of obvious, flagrant violations, moderators will remove the post immediately, and bring the issue to the attention of the private gophers-admin slack channel.